 Be notified of future releases

-The 2010 J. Lohr Hilltop Cabernet Sauvignon is darkly-colored with a red-purple hue.
-Ripe aromas of blueberry and black plum are complemented by a bouquet of hazelnut, dark chocolate and espresso coffee.
-Dense and voluminous in structure, this vintage finishes soft, leaving dark fruit on the palate.
+The 2011 J. Lohr Hilltop Cabernet Sauvignon is darkly-colored with a red-purple hue.
+Varietal aromas of violet and ripe black plum are complemented by hazelnut, dark chocolate and espresso coffee.
+The dense but approachable mid-palate is followed by a round, intense fruit finish.

 — Steve Peck, winemaker

-Soft upon release, with structure to age comfortably for 6 to 8 years8 Years
+Rich intense fruit upon release, with structure to age comfortably for 7 to 10 years10 Years

-Our Hilltop Cabernet Sauvignon is grown on a handful of select vineyard sites in the Paso Robles AVA.
-Blessed with long days of intense sunshine, near 100°F temperatures, and chilly, ocean-cooled nights where fifty-degree temperature swings are not uncommon, our Cabernet vines struggle to survive in the parched, often very gravelly, and sometimes lime shale-laden soils.
+Hilltop Cabernet Sauvignon is grown on a handful of select vineyard sites in the Paso Robles AVA.
+Blessed with long summer days of intense sunshine, our near 100°F daytime temperatures are followed with chilly, ocean-cooled nights in the 50s.
+These Cabernet vines are naturally stressed in the dry, often very gravelly, and sometimes lime shale-laden soils.
 Water is at a premium in these vineyards, enabling the viticulturist to fine-tune irrigation, producing the darkest fruit with resolved tannins year after year.